We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • pain when walking or sitting

-Given the delicate tissue of the labia, it’s not surprising that both the labia majora and minora are susceptible to swelling.
+Given the delicate tissue of the labia, it’s not surprising that both the labia majora and labia minora are susceptible to swelling.
 Some common causes include:

 Yeast infections